Reading Royals: 2017–2022: Kirk MacDonald era

-2022-Present: James Henry era
+2022–2024: James Henry era

-On June 17, 2022, the Royals announced that James Henry Would take over as head coach.
-On August 8, 2022, The Royals and Flyers announced that their partnership extended throughout the 2023-2024 season with an option to extend the deal further.
+On June 17, 2022, the Royals announced that James Henry would take over as head coach.
+On August 8, 2022, the Royals and Flyers announced that their partnership extended throughout the 2023–24 season with an option to extend the deal further.

+James Henry was relieved of Head Coaching duties on Jan 29th, 2024.

+2024–2025: Jason Binkley era

+After serving as the interim Head Coach following the dismissal of Head Coach James Henry, the Royals missed the playoffs for the first time since the 2018-2019 season.
+Binkley was hired as Head Coach, shedding the interim title as well adding General Manager to his resume on May 17, 2024.

+The Reading Royals announced that they have parted ways / fired Jason Binkley from the Head Coach and General Manager position as of May 27, 2025.